-Session Description Social Studies Standards Career Preparedness Standards Common Core ELA Completing and Testing the Lean Business Plan Students practice completing the marketing and financial elements of the lean business plan using an original or supplied idea.
+Session Description Social Studies Standards Connecticut CTE Standards Common Core ELA Completing and Testing the Lean Business Plan Students practice completing the marketing and financial elements of the lean business plan using an original or supplied idea.
 Then, they review the importance of testing the business plan for ongoing refinement.
-Students will: • Practice the lean business planning process by applying information to the Cost Structure, Revenue Streams, Key Metrics, Unique Value Proposition, and Competitive (Unfair) Advantage sections of the Lean Canvas • Describe the importance of testing and validating the assumptions and ideas that frame a business plan Econ 1 9-12a: Students will demonstrate how economic choices are made in a market economy in which markets and the actions of the government influence the production and distribution of goods and services.
-CRP8.
-Utilize critical thinking to make sense of problems and persevere in solving them.
-CRP11.
-Use technology to enhance productivity.
-CRP12.
-Work productively in teams while using cultural global competence.
+Students will: Practice the lean business planning process by applying information to the Cost Structure, Revenue Streams, Key Metrics, Unique Value Proposition, and Competitive (Unfair) Advantage sections of the Lean Canvas Describe the importance of testing and validating the assumptions and ideas that frame a business plan NA Cooperative Work Education C 19.
+Explain problem solving and critical thinking skills.
+D 20.
+Describe and use communication, mathematical, and technical skills to solve problems.
 Grades 9-10 RI.4 W. 2,4 SL.1,2,4 L. 1,2,3,4,6 Grades 11-12 RI.4 SL.1,2,4,6 L. 1,2,3,4,6 W 2,4 RH 9-12 4,5,9 Developing a Lean Business Plan (Optional, Self-Guided) Students construct a lean business plan with an original idea using the Lean Canvas to demonstrate comprehension and execution of business planning.
-Students will: Produce a lean business plan in the Lean Canvas template using the identified problem or a startup business idea Econ 1 9-12a: Students will demonstrate how economic choices are made in a market economy in which markets and the actions of the government influence the production and distribution of goods and services.
-CRP1.
-Act as a responsible and contributing citizen and employee.
-CRP2.
-Apply appropriate academic and technical skills.
-CRP8.
-Utilize critical thinking to make sense of problems and persevere in solving them.
-CRP11.
-Use technology to enhance productivity.
+Students will: Produce a lean business plan in the Lean Canvas template using the identified problem or a startup business idea ECO 9-12.1 Analyze how incentives influence choices that may result in policies with a range of costs and benefits for different groups.
+Cooperative Work Education C 19.
+Explain problem solving and critical thinking skills.
+D 20.
+Describe and use communication, mathematical, and technical skills to solve problems.
 Grades 9-10 RI.4 W. 2,4,7 SL.2,4,6 L. 1,2,3,4,6 Grades 11-12 RI.
 4 SL.1.4 L. 1,2,3,4,6 W 2,4,7 RH 9-12 1,2,4,5 WhST 1,4,6